aditwar/exercise/08.19_CMS_JSON_POSTMAN_MYSQL/README.md

 Runs the app in the development mode.

-Open [http://localhost:9000](http://localhost:9000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:1000/events/) to view it in the browser still using JSON SERVER.

 For API, you can access it in [http://localhost:9000/api](http://localhost:9000/api).
 The app will reload if you make edits.

 ### `npm run build`